-The following equipment used in the project for heating, cooling, water heating, process heating or power generation (whether primary or back-up) meet California's South Coast Air Quality Management District rules, or approved equivalent, for pollution:
+The following equipment used by the project for heating, cooling, water heating, process heating or power generation (including back-up if used for more than 200 hours per year) meet California's South Coast Air Quality Management District rules, or approved equivalent, for pollution:

-- a.
-Internal combustion engines.
+a.
+Internal combustion engines. b.

-- b.
 Furnaces.

-- c.
 Boilers, steam generators and process heaters.

-- d.
+C. d.
 Water heaters.

-Engine exhaust reduction

-The following requirement is met:
+Engine exhaust reduction The following requirement is met: a.

-a.
 Vehicle engine idling for more than 30 seconds is prohibited in all pick-up, drop-off and parking areas.
 "No idling" signage is present at these locations indicating this rule.

-Check Nourishment Initials

-N10 Food Preparation

-This project satisfies the parts selected below:

-Part 1: Provide Meal Support

-All Spaces except Dwelling Units:

-Employee dining areas

-At least one dining space contains the following supportive amenities that meet employee demand:

-a.
-Cold storage.

-b.
-Countertop surface.

-c.
-Sink and amenities for dish and hand washing.

-d.
-Device for reheating food (e.g., microwave, toaster oven).

-e.
-Dedicated cabinets or storage units available for employee use.
+Check Nourishment Initials N10 Food Preparation This project satisfies the parts selected below: Part 1: Provide Meal Support All Spaces except Dwelling Units: Employee dining areas At least one dining space contains the following supportive amenities that meet employee demand: a.
+Cold storage. b.
+Countertop surface. c.
+Sink and amenities for dish and hand washing. d.
+Device for reheating food (e.g., microwave, toaster oven). e.
+Dedicated cabinets or storage units available for employee use. f.

-f.
 Reusable eating utensils, including spoons, forks, knives and microwave-safe plates and cups.

-Student dining areas
+Student dining areas a.

-At least one dining space for primary and secondary school students meets the following requiremen ts:

-a.
 Provides students with access to cabinets or storage units for food storage.

-b.
-Provides students with access to a device for reheating food (e.g., microwave, toaster oven).

-c.
-Provides reusable eating utensils, including spoons, forks and microwave-safe plates and cups.

-Dwelling Units:

-Dining spaces in dwelling units provide the following supportive amenities:

-a.
-Countertop surface.

-b.
-Sink.

-c.
-Refrigerator.

-d.
-Cabinets.